mrschick/ChessGame-2023/README.md

 * __Ridvan Plluzhina:__ Creating a chess game in Java was a great learning experience for me.
 I got to dive deeper into OOP programming.
 I also explored JavaFX, a tool for building the game's interface, which is what players see and interact with.
 It was exciting to see how code turns into a visual game that people can play.
 * __Fabio Schick:__

-### Git
+### The use of Git
-Git was mostly used for version control, creating branches for working on each scope of the project.
-Pull requests were used to review and merge the specific braches into master.
+Git was used for version control, by creating separate branches to deconflict concurrent work on different scopes of the project.
+Pull requests were used to merge the specific work branches back into into the `master` branch, after a code-review approval from every team member.
+This way, issues stemming from uncontrolled committing directly into the `master` branch was avoided completely.

 ### Challanges
 * __Sharjeel Zahid Mahmood:__ I found it difficult to come up with the logic for the implementation of chess rules.
 But, overtime it became easier to come up with these solutions.